Afastudio11/alonicaeats/replit.md

 ## Replit Environment Setup

-### Current Configuration (October 2, 2025) - Successfully Imported
+### Current Configuration (October 3, 2025) - Successfully Imported from GitHub
-This project was imported from GitHub and successfully configured for Replit:
+This project was freshly imported from GitHub and successfully configured for Replit:
 - **Database**: PostgreSQL provisioned and schema pushed successfully ✅
 - **Workflow**: "Start application" running on port 5000 with webview output ✅
 - **Dev Server**: Express + Vite with HMR enabled, allowedHosts configured for Replit proxy ✅
-- **Seeded Data**: Admin and kasir accounts created (admin/admin123, kasir1/kasir123, etc.) ✅
+- **Seeded Data**: Admin and kasir accounts created (admin/admin123, kasir1-4/kasir123-000) ✅
 - **Deployment**: Configured for autoscale with build and production scripts ✅
 - **All dependencies**: Pre-installed and ready to use ✅
 - **Application Status**: Running successfully on port 5000, customer interface and login page verified working ✅
+- **Import Date**: October 3, 2025 - Fresh GitHub clone configured for Replit environment
 - **Unified Approval Management**: Single-page interface at `/admin/approvals` with three tabs:
   - **Pending Approvals**: Real-time notifications for deletion requests from kasir (3s polling)
   - **Deletion History**: Complete audit trail of approved/deleted items (5s polling)